PDA

 Why they overlap so much

 The overlap has been noted since Elisabeth Newson's original description of PDA.
 Her 2003 paper described features that substantially overlap with ADHD: mood lability, impulsivity, and passivity in early development.

-She didn't formally quantify ADHD co-occurrence in her sample, but the characteristics she described as defining PDA included several that would tick ADHD boxes.
+When PDA-identified children were compared with autistic children and children with conduct problems, all three groups scored in the most affected 5% on hyperactivity/impulsivity.
 The most striking finding: in 132 adults, a combination of higher attention deficit, antagonism, and lower emotional stability predicted 65% of an individual's PDA score.
 Autism scores did not significantly predict PDA in that community sample.
-The conclusion: "for community adult populations, self-reported individual differences in ADHD, emotional instability, and antagonism appear to better predict PDA than ASD."

 Where the presentations look the same